 Seafarer’s Memorial Park is part of two former cleanup sites: Scott Paper Mill and Cap Sante Marine.
 These cleanups yielded a usable beach and eelgrass nursery, amphitheater, kayak launch, and restaurant.

-The Custom Plywood beach restoration project plan includes replanting traditional native plants.
-Cleanup has created opportunities for boat ramp development for port and private shipping.
+The Custom Plywood beach restoration project plan includes replanting native wetland, riparian, and beach plants.

 The Fidalgo Bay sediments investigation in 2007 provided valuable information to help us understand where to focus our cleanup efforts.
 Contact our baywide coordinator for the full report.